Pin-Wei/Age-prediction-server/README.md

-# Cognitive testing platform and brain-age prediction project
+# Cognitive Testing Platform and Brain-Age Prediction Project
-This repository implements a fully automated pipeline that processes behavioral data collected from Pavlovia (an online experimental platform), computes various metrics derived from five cognitive tasks (i.e., *GoFitts*, *Operation Span*, *Speech Comprehension*, *Exclusion*, and *Text Reading*; spanning *language*, *memory*, and *motion* domains), and uses them to predict participants' brain age and to determine how their scores rank in the population using percentile values.
-These results are submitted to an external API, and the final reports are sent to participants via email in PDF format.
+This repository provides a fully automated pipeline that downloads and processes behavioral data collected on Pavlovia (an online experimental platform), computes various metrics derived from raw data, and uses them to predict participants' brain age and to calculate how their scores compare with population norms using percentile rankings.
+The tasks included are *GoFitts*, *Operation Span*, *Speech Comprehension*, *Exclusion*, and *Text Reading*, which span the cognitive domains of *language*, *memory*, and *motion*.
+Final results are submitted to an external API, and personalized PDF reports are sent to participants via email.

-The list of participants and their email addresses is maintained in CSV format under the `subj_csv_files` directory and uploaded to the external API using the `upload_subj_csv.py` script.
+The list of participants and their associated email addresses is stored in CSV format under the `subj_csv_files` directory and uploaded to the external API using the `upload_subj_csv.py` script.

 Please note that the underlying database is not publicly available.

-## Component Breakdown
+# Component Breakdown
 ### `start.sh`
 - Entrypoint script that launches the FastAPI server (`server.py`).
 ### `server.py`
-- Serves the `/webhook` endpoint that listens for webhook events from the Pavlovia GitLab project repos:
+- Serves the `/webhook` endpoint that listens for webhook events from the Pavlovia GitLab project repositories:
-  - When the webhook is triggered by the upload of a CSV file.
+  - When the webhook is triggered by a CSV file upload:
-    - Fetch the CSV file to the `../data/<EXPERIMENT_NAME>` directory.
+    - Fetch the CSV file into the `../data/<EXPERIMENT_NAME>` directory.
     - If it is **not** from the *TextReading* project:
-      - Processes the CSV file with the `TaskIntegrator` object, which calls the corresponding `<EXPERIMENT_NAME>Processor` object defined in a script stored in the `data_processors` directory.
+      - Processes the CSV file with the `TaskIntegrator` object, which calls the appropriate `<EXPERIMENT_NAME>Processor` object defined in a script stored in the `data_processors` directory.
-      - After task metrics are computed, format them as a dictionary.
+      - Computes task metrics and formats them as a dictionary.
-      - Saves (or updates) the result into a JSON file (`<SUBJECT_ID>_integrated_result.json`; stored under the `integrated_results` folder).
+      - Saves (or updates) the result in the participant's JSON file (`<SUBJECT_ID>_integrated_result.json` under the `integrated_results` folder).
     - If it **is** from the *TextReading* project (since it is the last task, its completion triggers the report generation process):
-      - Skip its processing (for now, because it takes time).
+      - Skip its processing temporarily due to time demands.
-      - Send a POST request to the `/predict` local endpoint to trigger the execution of `predict.py` and receive a JSON data containing predicted brain age and cognitive percentile scores.
+      - Send a POST request to the local `/predict` endpoint to trigger the execution of `predict.py`, which returns a JSON data containing predicted brain age and cognitive percentile scores.
-      - Send a POST request to an external API (`https://qoca-api.chih-he.dev/exams`) to upload these results.
+      - Send a POST request to `https://qoca-api.chih-he.dev/exams` to upload these results.
-      - Send a POST request to an external API (`https://qoca-api.chih-he.dev/tasks`) to create a report generation task.
+      - Send a POST request to `https://qoca-api.chih-he.dev/tasks` to create a report generation task.
-- Additionally, it provides the `/report` local endpoint.
+- Additionally, it provides the `/report` endpoint.
   - For participants who fail to complete the *TextReading* task, the report generation process needs to be triggered through this approach.
 ### `cronjob.sh`
-- Set up  schedule with the `corntab` command:
+- Schedule routine background jobs with the `corntab` command:
   - Execute `process_tasks.py` every **20 minutes**.
   - Execute `download_textReading_files.py` every **12 hours**.
 ### `download_textReading_files.py`
 - Executed periodically by `cronjob.sh`:
-  -
+  - List the subjects with CSV files and those with WebM audio files, and then compare the two lists to get the list of participants whose WebM audio files have not been downloaded yet.
+  - Read CSV files of participants whose WebM audio files have not been downloaded to get their `sessionToken`.
+  - Send a GET request to Pavlovia's API (`https://pavlovia.org/api/v2/experiments/<EXPERIMENT_ID>/media`) to get download URLs of their WebM audio files (will return all the media files that have been uploaded; we retrieve specific ones based on participants' `sessionToken`).
+  - After downloading the files, send a GET request to the API endpoint `https://qoca-api.chih-he.dev/tasks?csv_filename=< CSV_FILENAME>` to check if the report generation task exists.
+  - If the task exists and its `status` is `0`, send a PUT request to the API endpoint `https://qoca-api.chih-he.dev/tasks/<TASK_ID>` to update the `is_file_ready` status from `0` to `1`.
 ### `process_text_reading.py`
 - Serves the `/process_textreading` local endpoint:
-  -
+  - Process the WebM audio files with the imported `TextReadingProcessor` object and calculate the task metric.
+  - Update it in the participant's JSON file (`<SUBJECT_ID>_integrated_result.json`).
 ### `process_tasks.py`
--
+- Executed periodically by `cronjob.sh`:
+  - Send a GET request with query parameters to an external API (`https://qoca-api.chih-he.dev/tasks?is_file_ready=1&status=0`) to search for report generation tasks that need to be processed.
+  - For each task, send a POST request to the `/process_textreading` local endpoint to trigger the execution of `process_text_reading.py`.
+  - Send a GET request to an external API (`https://qoca-api.chih-he.dev/user/<SUBJECT_ID>`) to retrieve the participant's user info.
+  - Send a POST request to the `/predict` local endpoint (re-predict brain age with *TextReading* metric included) and receive a JSON format `predict_result`.
+  - Send a PUT request to the API `https://qoca-api.chih-he.dev/tasks/<TASK_ID>` to update `status` to `1`.
+  - Send a PUT request to the API `https://qoca-api.chih-he.dev/exams/<EXAM_ID>` to update `predict_result` with `report_status` is `0` to trigger the second PDF report's regeneration.
 ### `get_integrated_result.py`
 - Serves the `/get_integrated_result` local endpoint that returns the content of `<SUBJECT_ID>_integrated_result.json` stored locally.
 ### `predict.py`